cloudnloud/teams/members/srinathksd.md

+#Guide to Data Engineering with real-time use case on Retail Banking

-1. Understanding Source System
+##1.
+Understanding Source System
-  a.
+>  a.
 Have taken Retail Banking as case study and made it easy to understand for beginners and intermediate level
-  b.
+>  b.
 Why?
 This will in-turn ensure, have good clarity while providing solution and designing

-2. Real world data engineering case studies
+##2.
+Real world data engineering case studies
-  a.
-Requirement - Will define case study, provide scenario-base problem b, Why?
+>  a.
+Requirement - Will define case study, provide scenario-base problem
+>  b, Why?
 This will help us to focus on architecture, design and provide solution

-3. Overview of data modeling
+##3.
+Overview of data modeling
-  a.
+>  a.
 Design simple data warehouse with dimension and facts
-  b.
+>  b.
 Design Data Lake
-  c.
+>  c.
 Azure SQL and SQL Server

-4. Data Integration
+##4.
+Data Integration
-  a.
+>  a.
 Batch and Real time streaming - ingestion, transformation, delivery and movement of data
-  b.
+>  b.
 Batch includes Azure Data Factory
-  c.
+>  c.
 Real Time streaming includes - Azure streaming
-  d.
+>  d.
 Data Lake ingestion includes - Data Bricks
-  e.
+>  e.
 Walk though on Kafka

-5. Monitoring control and Data governance
+##5.
+Monitoring control and Data governance
-  a.
+>  a.
 Error handling
-  b.
+>  b.
 Monitoring and control
-  c.
+>  c.
 Testing
-  d.
+>  d.
 Data Quality and Data Governance  - Tools in market

 6. Visualization
   a.
 Do we have all the data? in desired quality?